spectrocloud/tutorials/docs/docker.md

 docker run -p 5000:5000 --rm -it ghcr.io/spectrocloud/tutorials:1.0.12 bash
 ```

-> The Docker file is build for a Linux environment.
-You can use this on a Mac and Windows.
-Windows users will require the usage of WSL2.
+> The Docker file builds a Linux environment.
+You can use this image on a Mac and Windows.
+Windows users will require the usage of [WSL2](https://learn.microsoft.com/en-us/windows/wsl/about).

 The Docker image includes the following tools.